Skip to main content

 // Handle Travel Rule process cancellation

-// Navigate back
+// Navigate back or show cancellation message

 // Handle Travel Rule error

-// Show error message or retry option
+// Show error message to user

 Troubleshooting